kkim43/my_docs_test/dataset_overview.md

 ### 7.1 Batch Ingestion (JSONL → Parquet)
 Processes raw metadata:

-- Normalize whitespace, remove problematic LaTeX
+- Normalize whitespace; abstracts may contain LaTeX but are used as-is for TF-IDF (no full LaTeX stripping)
-- Standardize timestamps
+- Standardizes timestamps by extracting publication year from update_date
 - Extract primary categories
 - Filter incomplete abstracts
 - Write Parquet partitioned by year/category